lavinia roberts

 The 2 billion year history of sexual reproduction starting with the simplest of organisms, told by an extraterrestrial astro-biologist using shadow puppetry.

-Bad Theatre Festival, The Treehouse Theatre, Manhattan, NY, Nov.
+Bad Theatre Festival, The Treehouse Theatre, (Production) Manhattan, NY – Nov.
 2014

 The Black Triangle (45 Minutes)